 How to pay — Send a cheque with your entry form to the below address or make an electronic funds payment to the UKV Lions Club Activities Account, BSB: 633-108, Account#: 133080036.
 Please reference it with your name and ‘conquest’.

-- Entry Forms: Available from the Tawonga South Newsagency and Post Office or email Nick Brown <email@example.com> or mobile: 0417 014 431 and mail it to: UKV Lions Club PO Box 61, Mount Beauty Vic 3699.
+- Entry Forms: Available from the Tawonga South Newsagency and Post Office or email The Secretary <email@example.com> and request one.
+Mail it to: UKV Lions Club PO Box 61, Mount Beauty Vic 3699.

 - Start/Finish Location: At the Mountain Creek Picnic Area